 Remedies offered may not necessarily be about money.
-Where fault has been found, we will apologise and try to return you to the position you would have been in before the error.
+Where fault has been found, we will apologise and aim to return you to the position you would have been in before the error.
 This could be provision of a service, amending a process or procedure, correcting an error, or changing a decision.
 It may be that an apology is a suitable remedy.
-For more information surrounding remedies, please refer to DCC Remedy Policy.